-The Department of Human Services works out if you have to pay an income-tested care fee and the amount of government help you may be able to receive based on your financial information.
-If you are a Veteran or a partner/widow of a veteran who meets the below criteria, then the Department of Veterans’ Affairs will provide the Department of Human Services with the relevant financial information to allow them to work out your income tested fees:
+DHS works out if you have to pay an income-tested care fee and the amount of government help you may be able to receive based on your financial information.
+If you are a veteran or a partner/widow of a veteran who meets the below criteria, then the DVA will provide DHS with the relevant financial information to allow them to work out your income-tested care fee:

-- War widow(er)s in receipt of the War Widows Pension and who have QS; and
+- war widow(er)s in receipt of the War Widow(er)'s Pension and who have QS

 - former Prisoner of War (POW) or Victoria Cross (VC) recipients.